Gillian Bradshaw: 2001–present

 In 2001, Bradshaw published her second science fiction novel, Dangerous Notes.
 It features Valeria Thornham, a young classical guitarist and composer whose brain was implanted with cloned stem cells in childhood after an accident.
 She is considered a potential psychotic and is arrested and detained at a mental research facility, where she is threatened with the prospect of undergoing surgery to remove the part of her brain that is responsible for her extraordinary musical talent.

 Bradshaw's 2001 historical novel The Wolf Hunt was based on Marie de France's Breton lai Bisclavret, and features Marie Penthive of Chalendrey, a Norman kidnapped and taken to the Duchy of Brittany.
 Marie then becomes involved in the life of the late 11th-century Duchy's court and its plots.

-Her next historical novel, Cleopatra's Heir (2002) tells the tale of Caesarion, son of Julius Caesar and Cleopatra VII of Egypt, who managed to escape execution at the order of his adoptive brother Caesar Augustus.
+Her next historical novel, Cleopatra's Heir (2002) tells the tale of Caesarion, son of Julius Caesar and Cleopatra, who managed to escape execution at the order of his adoptive brother Caesar Augustus.
 The young man is then forced in a life of poverty in his new environment, the Roman Empire.

 In 2002 Bradshaw also wrote a short story set in Ancient Egypt, The Justice of Isis, taking place in Alexandria in 58 BCE, during the reign of Ptolemy XII.
 It was published in The Mammoth Book of Egyptian Whodunits.
 This short story was also published in Czech as Esetina spravedlnost in 2004.

 This was followed by another historical novel, Render Unto Caesar (2003), featuring Hermogenes, a Roman citizen of Greek origin, meeting prejudice in the city of Rome when he tries to collect a debt, and his body guard, "Cantabra", a former gladiatrix, originally from Cantabria.

 In 2003, Bradshaw also wrote a short story set in the last decades of Imperial Rome, The Malice of the Anicii.
 Written in the style of a scholarly edition of Ammianus Marcellinus's History of Rome, the story was published in The Mammoth Book of Roman Whodunits.

 Bradshaw returned to science fiction with The Somers Treatment (2003).
 The novel features neurosurgeon David Somers advancing his own unique treatment of specific language impairment.
 However, his research receives its funding from MI5, for reasons that remain secret to the public.